 The drive firmware, ESM firmware, and controller firmware need to be updated as required.
-The following sections include information about updating the firmware in the storage subsystem and expansion units.
+The following sections include information about updating the firmware in the storage subsystem and storage expansion enclosures.

-Note: For Storage Manger 8.3 and later, you can perform ESM and drive firmware download using the Advanced menu in the Storage Subsystem window of the SMclient.
-For Storage Manager versions earlier than 8.3, you must use a separate Storage Manager Field tool program to perform the firmware downloads.
+Note: For Storage Manger 8.3 and later, you can perform ESM and drive firmware download using the Advanced menu in the Storage Subsystem window of

 Important: The following sections include information that is useful to know before you download your firmware and NVSRAM.
-The following sections do not include instructions for how to download the firmware and NVSRAM.
-For detailed instructions on the firmware downloading procedures, see the installation and user's guide for your operating system.
+These sections do not include procedures for downloading the firmware and NVSRAM.
+For detailed instructions on the firmware and NVSRAM downloading procedures, see the IBM TotalStorage DS4000 Storage Manager Installation and Support Guide for your operating system.